 - a.
-Principal Contractors will develop and implement a Flora and Fauna Management Plan which will include as a minimum: - i.
-The ecological mitigation measures as detailed in the environmental approval documentation; - ii.
-The responsibilities of key project personnel with respect to the implementation of the plan; - iii.
-Procedures for the clearing of vegetation and the relocation of flora and fauna; - iv.
-Details on the locations, monitoring program and use of nest boxes by fauna; - v.
-Procedures for the demarcation and protection of retained vegetation, including all vegetation outside and adjacent to the construction footprint; - vi.
-Plans for impacted and adjoining areas showing vegetation communities; important flora and fauna habitat areas; locations where threatened species, populations or ecological communities have been recorded; - vii.
-Vegetation management plan(s) for sites where native vegetation is proposed to be retained; - viii.
-Identification of measures to reduce disturbance to sensitive fauna; - Rehabilitation details, including identification of flora species and sources, and measures for the management and maintenance of rehabilitated areas (including duration of the implementation of such measures); - Weed management measures focusing on early identification of invasive weeds and effective management controls; - xi.
-A procedure for dealing with unexpected EEC threatened species identified during construction, including cessation of work and notification of the Department, determination of appropriate mitigation measures in consultation with the OEH (including relevant relocation measures) and updating of ecological monitoring or off-set requirements; - xii.
-Details on the methodology for vegetation mapping and survey; - xiii.
-Ecological monitoring requirements; and - xiv.
-Compliance record generation and management. - b.
-Principal Contractors would undertake the following ecological monitoring as a minimum: - i.
-A pre-clearing inspection will be undertaken prior to any native vegetation clearing by a suitable qualified ecologist and the Contractor's Environmental Manager (or delegate).
-The pre-clearing inspection will include, as a minimum: - Identification of hollow bearing trees or other habitat features; - Identification of any threatened flora and fauna; - A check on the physical demarcation of the limit of clearing; - An approved erosion and sediment control plan for the worksite; and - The completion of any other pre-clearing requirements required by any project approvals, permits or licences.
+Principal Contractors will develop and implement a Flora and Fauna Management Plan which will include as a minimum: - ♦ The ecological mitigation measures as detailed in the environmental approval documentation. - The responsibilities of key project personnel with respect to the implementation of the plan. - Procedures for the clearing of vegetation and the relocation of flora and fauna. - Details on the locations, monitoring program and use of nest boxes by fauna; - Procedures for the demarcation and protection of retained vegetation, including all vegetation outside and adjacent to the construction footprint. - Plans for impacted and adjoining areas showing vegetation communities; important flora and fauna habitat areas; locations where threatened species, populations or ecological communities have been recorded. - Vegetation management plan(s) for sites where native vegetation is proposed to be retained. - Identification of measures to reduce disturbance to sensitive fauna. - Rehabilitation details, including identification of flora species and sources, and measures for the management and maintenance of rehabilitated areas (including duration of the implementation of such measures). - Weed management measures focusing on early identification of invasive weeds and effective management controls. - A procedure for dealing with unexpected EEC threatened species identified during construction, including cessation of work and notification of the Department, determination of appropriate mitigation measures in consultation with the OEH (including relevant re-location measures) and updating of ecological monitoring or off-set requirements. - Details on the methodology for vegetation mapping and survey. - Ecological monitoring requirements. - Compliance record generation and management.

-- ii.
-The completion of the pre-clearing inspection will form a HOLD POINT requiring sign-off from the Contractor's Environmental Manager (or delegate) and a qualified ecologist; and - iii.
-A post clearance report, including any relevant Geographical Information System files, will be produced that validates the type and area of vegetation cleared including confirmation of the number of hollows impacted and the corresponding nest box requirements to offset these impacts. - c.
+- b.
+Principal Contractors would undertake the following ecological monitoring as a minimum: - A pre-clearing inspection will be undertaken prior to any native vegetation clearing by a suitable qualified ecologist and the Contractor's Environmental Manager (or delegate).
+The pre-clearing inspection will include, as a minimum: - Identification of hollow bearing trees or other habitat features. - Identification of any threatened flora and fauna. - A check on the physical demarcation of the limit of clearing. - An approved erosion and sediment control plan for the worksite. - The completion of any other pre-clearing requirements required by any project approvals, permits or licences. - The completion of the pre-clearing inspection will form a HOLD POINT requiring sign-off from the Contractor's Environmental Manager (or delegate) and a qualified ecologist. - A post clearance report will be produced that validates the type and area of vegetation cleared including confirmation of the number of hollows impacted and the corresponding nest box requirements to offset these impacts. - c.
 The Principal Contractor's regular inspections will include a check on the ecological mitigation measures and project boundary fencing. - d.
-The following compliance records would be kept by the Principal Contractor: - i.
-Records of pre-clearing inspections undertaken; - ii.
-Records of the release of the pre-clearing hold point; and - iii.
-Records of ecological inspections undertaken.
+The following compliance records would be kept by the Principal Contractor: - Records of pre-clearing inspections undertaken. - Records of the release of the pre-clearing hold point. - Records of ecological inspections undertaken.